MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **DENIED PROGRAMS**
 This enhancement makes the script check for an additional line for ADDITIONAL APP when checking PND2. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2642*

+**EMERGENCY**
+For Hennepin and Ramsey County users testing only - added EGA screening functionality to provide basic EMER programs information based on general criteria such as meeting residency, crisis reason and last issuance period. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2624*

 **EXPEDITED SCREENING**
 Corrected 10/16 utility deduction amount. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2570*